All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Of all the towns of Umbria none has left a more charming impression on my mind than Todi. (..)
 Remote from the great thoroughfares, Todi seems to lie wrapped in slumber; in a silence which is by no means that of death, but of retrospection - in the memory of her past glories.

-Todi is located at the top of a hill, therefore it has a commanding position over the Tiber Valley; Tutere,
+Todi is located at the top of a hill, in a commanding position over the Tiber valley; Tutere,

 its ancient Etruscan name, is thought to mean "border" probably because the town marked the eastern limit of the Etruscan territories.